dominikks/discord-streamable-bot/README.md

 ## Development

-You need to have the rust nightly toolchain intalled.
+You need to have the rust toolchain.
 Then, simply execute

 ```